Skip to Content

 Whether spending all your time in the famous Fisherman’s Wharf or exploring cool places like Haight-Ashbury and the Ferry Plaza Farmer’s Market, San Francisco has something for everyone!

-One visit, and you will understand why San Francisco is one of the best California weekend getaways!
+One visit and you will understand why San Francisco is one of the best California weekend getaways!

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost.
 That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.